 Amy Nguyen (Barnard ’26) studies psychology and computer science.
 She joined VCL in the summer of 2024.
 Her research focuses on event-related potentials (ERPs) and varying visual complexity.
 Amy designs experimental paradigms in PsychoPy, codes in Python, performs data analysis, and decodes EEG results.
 Amy also contributes to the lab’s open-source textbook project.
 In her free time, she enjoys running and works at SUMMIT One Vanderbilt.

-Sundari Ruth
+Sundari Ruth (Research Assistant)

 Sundari Ruth (Barnard ’26) studies Psychology.
 She joined the Visual Cognition Lab summer of 2025.
 Her research in the lab focuses on object information detection and utilizes EEG.
 In her free time, she enjoys sailing, reading, and volunteering as an adult leader for her local scout organization.